⚠️ Illinois CICAA Applicability Check

 765 ILCS 160

-Important: This page covers HOAs governed by the CICAA (765 ILCS 160).
-If you live in a condominium, the Illinois Condominium Property Act (765 ILCS 605) applies instead — different rules and procedures may apply.
+⚠ Important: This page covers HOAs governed by the CICAA (765 ILCS 160).
+If you live in a condominium, the Illinois Condominium Property Act (765 ILCS 605) applies instead — with its own notice requirements, lien rights (§9(g)), and board meeting rules.

 Your Key Rights Under Illinois Law